 Does massage help elbow tendonitis?

-Deep tissue massage to the forearm is a very effective method of easing tennis elbow and healing it much faster than rest alone. … Friction therapy breaks down the tension in the tendons, while deep tissue massage techniques will break up scar tissue, alleviate pain, release muscle spasms and improve flexibility.
+Deep tissue massage to the forearm is a very effective method of easing the tennis elbow and healing it much faster than rest alone. … Friction therapy breaks down the tension in the tendons, while deep tissue massage techniques will break up scar tissue, alleviate pain, release muscle spasms and improve flexibility.

 How can I relieve elbow pain?